okwolf/hyperapp-fx/README.md

 }
 ```

-Note that you may also use a single effect without an array wrapper:
+Note that you may also use a single action effect without an array wrapper:

 ```js
 import { action } from "hyperapp-effects"